Luciano Leggio: Life imprisonment and death

-He was finally captured in Milan on 16 May 1974.
+Leggio was finally captured in Milan on 16 May 1974.
 He was sentenced to life imprisonment in 1975, and imprisoned at the Badu 'e Carros prison in Nuoro, Sardinia.

 He is believed to have retained significant influence from behind bars, including commissioning the 1977 murder of Lieutenant Colonel Giuseppe Russo.
 Leggio had ordered the 1979 killing of Judge Terranova as a revenge for the insult at the interrogation in the 1960s; the murder was approved by the Sicilian Mafia Commission.
 Leggio was charged with ordering Terranova's murder, but was acquitted for lack of evidence, both in the first trial, which was held in Reggio Calabria in 1983, and three years later, in 1986, in the appeal process.
 By the end of the 1970s, his lieutenant Salvatore Riina was in control of the Corleonesi clan.

-In the Maxi Trial of 1986/87, the jury rejected the prosecution's call for 15 years' imprisonment for Leggio, and the jury acquitted him of four murders that prosecutors charged he had masterminded from his jail cell in Sardinia.
+In the Maxi Trial of 1986/87, the jury rejected the prosecution's call for 15 years imprisonment for Leggio, and the jury acquitted him of four murders that prosecutors charged he had masterminded from his jail cell in Sardinia.

 On 15 November 1993, he died in prison from a heart attack, aged 68.
 He is buried in Corleone.